For compassionate and thoughtful interventions against the horrors of suffering in the near and distant future

 • Foster collaborative networks across adjacent communities, initiatives, and fields to propagate compassionate care and accelerate impact.

-Hopefully, together we will be able to apply effective problem-solving methodology and reduce suffering not just in the near but also distant future.
+Caring deeply about suffering can be challenging and at times isolating, as many choose to look away, to spare themselves the pain.
+That's why we want to foster this community.
+And hopefully, together, as a community, we will be able to apply effective and sustainable problem-solving methodology and reduce suffering not just in the near but also distant future.

 If you want to support this mission and are interested to see and learn more, follow us on LinkedIn, the Effective Altruism Forum, Facebook and Discord